Skip to main content

 What we'll cover

-• Tips to develop health spending habits
+Tips for healthy spending habits

-• When a splurge is appropriate
+When a splurge is appropriate

-Is there something irresistible that you’re willing to go into debt for?
-Wondering how you can embrace a healthy, guilt-free spending mentality?
-If you’re looking to find a happy medium, you’ve come to the right place.
+Is there something you really want that you're willing to go into debt for?
+Or, maybe it's a necessary purchase?
+Ideally, money is meant for more than necessities, but it can be challenging to strike a balance between fun splurges and smart money decisions.
+If you're looking to find a happy medium, you've come to the right place.

 Splurge on your long-term wants

-If there’s something you’ve wanted to do for a while (like a spa day or seeing your favorite band perform live), it’s probably worthy of a splurge.
-Focusing on your long-term wants will help you resist fleeting impulse purchases that can give you buyer’s remorse.
-One way you can stay accountable is write down your splurge ideas when they come to mind.
-If you still want to make that purchase in a month, put a plan together to make it yours.
-The savings buckets in an Ally Bank Online Savings Account can help you organize your money and visualize what you’re saving for.
+One way you can stay accountable is to write down your splurge ideas when they come to mind.
+If you still want to make that purchase in a month, create a plan to make it yours.
+Savings buckets, a feature of an Ally Bank Savings Account, can help you organize your money and visualize what you're saving for.

 Recognize the value you’re getting

-When you buy a new suit or pay for a nice hotel, you’re getting more than just the item.
-A chic suit might boost your confidence during your next job interview, while that prime-location hotel might give you more time at the beach during your next vacation.
+When you buy a new suit or pay for a nice hotel, you're getting more than just the item.
+A tailored suit might boost your confidence during your next job interview, while that prime-location hotel might give you more time at the beach during your next vacation.
 Non-monetary value plays a role in evaluating whether your purchase is worthwhile.

 Keep track of your expenses

-Spending extra money at an all-inclusive resort might be feasible, but buying a new car at the same time could put a dent in your finances.
-To avoid unwanted financial situations, find a budget that matches your lifestyle , and outline how much you’re willing to spend on your “wants.”
-By keeping track of the numbers, you can determine which feel-good splurge fits within your spending plan .
+Spending extra money on an international trip might be feasible, but buying a new car at the same time could put a dent in your finances.
+To avoid unwanted financial situations, find a budget that matches your lifestyle, and outline how much you're willing to spend on your “wants."

 Enjoy your purchase